Battle of Affane: Causes – a private war

-The South-west of Ireland had been dominated by the Old English Fitzgeralds of Desmond and the Butlers of Ormond since the 13th century.
-The vast Desmond lands spanned the northwest and east of Munster, across the modern counties of Kerry, Cork, and Waterford from the tip of the Dingle peninsula to Lismore Castle and the mouth of the River Suir.
+Munster and parts of south Leinster had been dominated by the Norman, FitzGeralds of Desmond and the Butlers of Ormond since the 13th century.
+The vast Desmond lands spanned the northwest and east of Munster, across the modern counties of Kerry, Cork, County Limerick and Waterford from the tip of the Dingle peninsula to Lismore Castle and the mouth of the River Suir.
 Ormonde territory spanned eastern Munster and southwestern Leinster, across counties Tipperary and Kilkenny.
 The rival dynasties were locked in a cycle of raids as each side sought to consolidate and expand its territory at the expense of the other.
 In the 1560s, this exploded into war.

 In the preceding years the widowed Countess of Ormonde, Joan FitzGerald, Countess of Ormond, mother of Sir Thomas Butler, 10th Earl of Ormonde, had married Gerald FitzGerald, 14th Earl of Desmond, with a view to reconciliation the two houses.
 In 1560 her intervention secured a peaceful outcome to a stand-off at Bohermore (known as, the battle that never was).
 Her death in 1564 ended the truce, and raiding was resumed on both sides.

 Gerald FitzJames FitzGerald, 14th Earl of Desmond, claimed jurisdiction over "The Déise" in County Waterford, and in January 1565, crossed the Blackwater with his army, to levy tribute in the old form of "coign and livery".
 Sir Maurice Fitzgerald, 1st Viscount Decies, chief of the district and a Desmond dependent, resident in the borderland between the territories, called on his first cousin, Thomas Butler, 10th Earl of Ormond for help.
 Ormonde mobilised his men to intercept the Geraldines at Affane, a ford over the Finisk, a tributary of the Blackwater River, in the foothills of the Knockmealdown Mountains near Lismore.